iamsooraa/iamsooraa/README.md

   - 🔭 Currently, my classes this semester is focused on Python, machine learning, and data mining.
   - 💻 A member of the Decision Systems and Science Club at Troy University.
-  - 🌱 I am looking for an internship for the summer to improve my skills and learn more about my field.
+  - 🌱 I am going to intern at CRC Insurance Services for Summer 2022.

 <!--